 The purpose of the Brookings Human Rights Commission (BHRC) is to improve human relations and civil rights in the Brookings area by fighting discrimination through educational efforts and a complaint resolution procedure.
-Except as limited by section 2-155(15),tThe commission has the power to investigate complaints alleging discrimination against individuals or groups because of their race, color, sex, creed, religion, ancestry, national origin, familial status, disability, marital status, gender identity, or sexual orientationsex, race, color, creed, religion, ancestry, disability, familial status, or national origin, with respect to origin, with respect to employment, labor union membership, housing accommodations, property rights, education, public accommodations or public services.
+The commission has the power to investigate complaints alleging discrimination against individuals or groups because of their race, color, sex, creed, religion, ancestry, national origin, familial status, disability, marital status, gender identity, or sexual orientation, with respect to employment, labor union membership, housing accommodations, property rights, education, public accommodations or public services.